LexBorisoff/web-cli/README.md

 > The assignment syntax (`--option=value`) is preferred, especially when building larger web queries with many search term keywords.
 This will help avoid any confusion between what is an option's value and what is an actual keyword.

-Short aliases can be combined together with a single `-` as long as their combination is valid
+Short aliases can be combined together with a single `-` as long as their combination is valid:

 <pre><code>web <em>-xyz</em></code></pre>

-Which is effectively
+Which is effectively:

 <pre><code>web <em>-x</em> <em>-y</em> <em>-z</em></code></pre>